guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 Programming Languages fall in between 1 & 2.

-One can do away with programming languages and replace them with simpler "notations" using [Ohm-JS](https://guitarvydas.github.io/2021/08/30/Ohm-JS.html) (aka PEG).
+One can do away with programming languages and replace them with simpler "notations" using [Ohm-JS](https://guitarvydas.github.io/2021/08/30/Ohm-JS.html) (based on PEG).

 I think of notations as very simple DSLs.